openminted/uc-tdm-AS-C/README.md

-# -uc-tdm-AS-C
- Use Case AS-C: Microbial biodiversity
+# Use Case AS-C: Microbial biodiversity